What are these necklaces for?

 Bridgette Chesne, director of animal behavior and shelter at the Humane Society of Boulder Valley, agrees.
 The Humane Society has run advertising campaigns to support the message Angilly is now working to get across.

 “I think over the past decade there has been more evidence to suggest the unnecessary nature of the bullying force placed on our family of pets.
-The election to do it in a gentler, friendlier and more positive way – we believe in the long term that really fosters a more fruitful relationship between this pet and this parent, ”said Chesne.
+Choosing to do it in a gentler, friendlier and more positive way – we believe in a long term that truly fosters a more fruitful relationship between this pet and this parent, ”said Chesne.

 She added, “When we show dogs what we want them to do and give them reinforcement to get them to do it, it brings them to our end goal in a fun, engaging and upbeat way.”